Getting back together

 So, what does it mean?

 - The red level means all face-to-face Scouting activities cannot take place

 - The amber level means a partial return to Scouting with several restrictions

 - The yellow level means section meetings can take place outdoors and indoors.
 Limited small group residential activities may take place.

 - The green level means Scouting can resume as normal

 Ensuring our records are up to date

-We need to ensure that we have the correct details for all of our members in case we need to contact you in the event of one of our members, or their bubbles have been contacted by Track and Trace, or have a confirmed COVID-19 diagnosis.
+We need to ensure that we have the correct details for all our members in case we need to contact you in the event of one of our members, or their bubbles, have been contacted by Track and Trace, or have a confirmed COVID-19 diagnosis.